Frequently Asked Questions

 The BEHN department provides a significant amount of oversight of student progress and interaction between students.

 11. How much will it cost me to be a student in your program?
 We provide a stipend to all students in our program.
-The 2013/14 annual stipend is $26,000 for a first year graduate student and increases to $27,500 once the student is advanced to PhD candidacy.
-With the exception of the March Wellness (fitness center) membership fee, all tuition and student fees are waived or paid for the student.
-Students are also covered by the University's Student Health Service which includes medical, dental, and some dependent coverage.
+The 2014/15 annual stipend is $27,000 for a first year graduate student and increases to $28,500 once the student is advanced to PhD candidacy.
+All tuition and student fees are waived or paid for the student.
+Students are also covered by Aetna Student Health and the Joseph B. Trainer Health & Wellness Center which includes medical, dental, and some dependent coverage.
 Your costs will include living expenses and textbooks.

 16. I am neither a US citizen nor a permanent resident.
 Will you accept my application?
 All students admitted to our program can expect to be supported as graduate research assistants by one of the three federally funded research training grants, by departmental funds, or by individual faculty research grants.
 In order to be eligible for federally funded training grant support the individual must be a US citizen or have been lawfully admitted for permanent residence.
 Individuals on temporary or student visas are not eligible.

 Due to the above-mentioned funding challenges, it is rare that we extend offer of admission to foreign applicants.
 In order to do so, we would need to identify a faculty mentor with an appropriate funding source that is willing to be financially responsible for the student for their entire training period.
 Foreign applicants are encouraged to browse our faculty profiles to find one or more faculty members that match their career interests and communicate directly with them about the possibility of joining their labs prior to applying for admission.
 Encouraging communication should be noted in your application's personal statement.